piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 1. Paste project instructions into project instructions
 2. Paste style into a style

-I've been running this all tools off, but Artifacts may help Get rid of thinking with /nothink.
-Will probably reduce power but still functional
+- I've been running this all tools off, but Artifacts may help
+- If yo find it distracting, suppress thinking with /nothink.
+Will probably reduce power, but still functional

 ## Changelog
 - 0.0.0 new